Hallelujah! (TV series): Series 2 (1984)

+Christmas Special (1984)

 Only 15 episodes over two series were made though some sources claim that there were three series made.
 This is incorrect; there were only two series and one Christmas special shown between 1983 and 1984.

 In 1985, it was reported that a continuation/sequel of the series was to be produced for BBC 2.
 This follow-on series ultimately never appeared; instead, Hird later that year signed up to play Edie Pegden, a character with a number of parallels to her Hallelujah! character Captain Emily Ridley, in Last of the Summer Wine, a role that was written especially for her by Roy Clarke when she became available.

 Location filming

 The series was filmed mostly in and around both Yorkshire Television Studios and the Leeds area.
 Most notable filming location was Leeds General Infirmary, especially appearances by old run-down buildings old and new around the Leeds-area at the time.
 Some scenes in the Christmas special were filmed in the Victorian street exhibition of the York Castle museum.

 The opening sequence was filmed outside the Garden Gate pub in Hunslet.